 The P0012 OBD2 code indicates there’s a problem with your engine’s timing.
-Most cars on the road today use a variable timing system.
-This allows them to run more efficiently and get better fuel economy, but it can also lead to serious performance issues when the timing is disrupted.
+Today, most cars on the road use a variable timing system that allows them to run more efficiently and get better fuel economy.
+However, it can also lead to serious performance issues when the timing is disrupted.

-While the P0012 trouble code is serious, it can also be very quick and affordable to fix.
+While the P0012 trouble code is severe, it can also be very quick and affordable to fix.
 In many cases, a simple oil change is all you need.
-The important thing is to address it right away, before more costly issues have a chance to develop.
+The important thing is to address it right away before more costly issues have a chance to develop.

 P0012 Code Definition:

 P0012 (Generic): “A” Camshaft Position – Timing Over-Retarded (Bank 1)

 The P0012 diagnostic code can trigger in any vehicle that uses variable camshaft timing (VCT) variable valve timing (VVT), especially cars that use the OBD2 diagnostic system as a generic powertrain code.

 Variable timing in your engine allows it to be more efficient, adapting the amount of power produced to the engine’s needs.
 The engine control module (ECM) or powertrain control module (PCM) determines the correct position of all engine components at a given time.

 The position of the camshaft is adjusted using oil control valves (OCV).
 Also called VCT solenoids, these valves allow more or less oil into the camshaft according to the engine’s needs.
 Malfunctions of the VCT solenoids can lead to the camshaft’s improper lubrication, one of the main reasons this trouble code is potentially severe.

 The ECM or PCM monitors all the components of your engine, as well, to make sure they’re in the correct positions.
 If the camshaft is determined to be behind its anticipated position, the P0012 trouble code is triggered.